 We have also seen patients who have broken teeth and developed dental problems while undergoing cancer treatment which, if left untreated, causes them a great deal of pain.
 Our volunteers are able to offer emergency dental care for patients so they don’t have additional dental concerns while they are undergoing head and neck cancer treatment.

-The final part of this work is to offer ongoing free dental care for patients who have finshed their cancer treatment.
+The final part of this work is to offer ongoing free dental care for patients who have finished their cancer treatment.

-Dentaid is proud to be working with Macmillan Cancer Support and University Hospital Southampton to deliver this service and hopes to expand it to help head and neck cancer patients in more areas.
+Dentaid is proud to be working with Macmillan Cancer Support and Southampton Hospitals Charity at the University Hospital Southampton.